Reception Class are taught by Miss Cain and are supported by Mrs Tallentire.

 Look at how busy we’ve been at home …

-Sorry the slides don’t show the full text they should read:-
+Sorry some slides don’t show the full text they should read:-

 1)Elliot has been using his maths skills to trap characters from the story, Supertato in jelly.
 With the help of an adult Elliot followed the instructions and measured out the correct amounts.
 Well done!